The GGGG Mission Statement

 GGGG meetings are held twice each month at the Garland County Library.

-• Open Meetings are at 6 PM on 2nd Thursday of each month
+• Open Meetings are at 5:30 PM on 2nd Thursday each month

-• Business Meetings are at 6 PM on 3rd Thursday each month
+• Business Meetings are 6 PM on 3rd Thursday each month

 Please join us at a meeting, SOON!